6: Iteration#

 Indefinite loops (while loops)#

 Sometimes you want to repeat actions, but you don’t know in advance how many times you want to repeat.
-But you do have a stopping condition.
-In this situation, you can use indefinite loops, which are called so because they keep going until a logical condition becomes False.
+But you do have a clear idea of when to stop (or equivalently, when to keep going).
+In this situation, you can use indefinite loops.

 Examples: